Ed Roberts (activist): Activism

-Ed Roberts is often called the father of the Independent Living movement.
+Roberts is often called the father of the Independent Living movement.
 His career as an advocate began when a high school administrator threatened to deny him his diploma because he had not completed driver's education and physical education.
 After attending the College of San Mateo, he was admitted to the University of California, Berkeley.
-He had to fight for the support he needed to attend college from the California Department of Vocational Rehabilitation, because his rehabilitation counselor thought he was too severely disabled to ever get a job.
-Upon learning that Roberts had a severe disability, one of the UC Berkeley deans famously commented, "We've tried cripples before and it didn't work."
+He had to fight for the support he needed to attend college from the California Department of Vocational Rehabilitation because his rehabilitation counselor thought he was too severely disabled to ever get a job.
+Upon learning that Roberts had a severe disability, one of the UC Berkeley deans commented, "We've tried cripples before, and they just don't work out."
 Other Berkeley administrators supported admitting Roberts, and expressed the opinion that the university should do more.

 Roberts was admitted in 1962, two years before the Free Speech Movement transformed Berkeley into a hotbed of student protest.
 When his search for housing met resistance in part because of the 800-pound iron lung that he slept in at night, the director of the campus health service offered him a room in an empty wing of the Cowell Hospital.
 Roberts accepted on the condition that the area where he lived be treated as dormitory space, not a medical facility.
 His admission broke the ice for other students with severe disabilities, who joined him over the next few years at what evolved into the Cowell Residence Program.

 The group developed a sense of identity and élan, and began to formulate a political analysis of disability.
 They began calling themselves the "Rolling Quads" to the surprise of some non-disabled observers who had never before heard a positive expression of disability identity.
 In 1968, when a rehabilitation counselor threatened two of the Rolling Quads with eviction from the Cowell Residence, the Rolling Quads organized a successful "revolt" that led to the counselor's transfer.

-Their success on campus inspired the group to begin advocating for curb cuts, opening access to the wider community, and to create the Physically Disabled Student's Program (PDSP)—the first student-led disability services program in the country.
-Roberts flew 3,000 miles, from California to Washington, D.C., with no respiratory support, to attend a conference at the start-up of the federal TRIO program through which the PDSP later secured funding.
+Their success on campus inspired the group to begin advocating for curb cuts, opening access to the wider community, and to create the Physically Disabled Student's Program (PDSP) — the first student-led disability services program in the country.
+Roberts flew 3,000 miles, from California to Washington, D.C., with no respiratory support, to attend a conference at the start-up of the Federal TRIO Program through which the PDSP later secured funding.
 The PDSP provided services including attendant referral and wheelchair repair to students at the university, but it was soon taking calls from people with disabilities with the same concerns who were not students.